Roni Horn

 Roni Horn (born September 25, 1955) is an American visual artist and writer.
 The granddaughter of Eastern European immigrants, she was born in New York City, where she lives and works.
 She is currently represented by Xavier Hufkens in Brussels and Hauser & Wirth.
 She is openly gay.

 Early life and education

-Roni Horn was born on September 25, 1955 in New York City.
+Horn was born on September 25, 1955, in New York City.
 She was named for her grandmothers, both of whom were named Rose.
-In a 2009 interview, Horn reflected on her gender neutral name as an advantage, stating "when I was young I decided that my sex, my gender, was nobody’s business."
+In a 2009 interview, Horn reflected on her gender neutral name as an advantage, stating "when I was young I decided that my sex, my gender, was nobody's business."

 She grew up in Rockland County, New York.

 Horn graduated from high school early and enrolled in the Rhode Island School of Design at age 16.
 She graduated with BFA in 1975 at age 19.
 Describing her "fast jaunt" in Providence, she stated "I had a studio in a bad neighborhood with very little daylight.
 It was dangerous and depressing."

-Horn received an MFA in sculpture from Yale University.
-Since 1975 she has travelled often to Iceland, whose landscape and isolation have strongly influenced her practice.
+Horn received an MFA in sculpture from Yale University in 1978.
+Since 1975 she has travelled often to Iceland, whose landscape and isolation have strongly influenced her practice; she obtained Icelandic citizenship via parliamentary decree in 2023.